 One of the biggest BL drama hits in Japan is undoubtedly Ossan’s Love (which we’ve covered here) which was released in 2018, followed by the sequel Ossan’s Love – In The Sky – in 2019.
 Both titles are currently available for streaming on Viu.

-This series, due out in June (date TBC), is actually a Hong Kong remake in which office worker Tat Hung (Haruta) is pursued by both his boss KK (Kurosawa) and his roommate Siu Muk (Maki).
-The series will have 15 episodes, and stars Kenny Wong as KK, with Edan Lui as protagonist Tat Hung and Anson Lo as Siu Muk – the latter two are members of HK boy band MIRROR.
+The remake, called “Dai Suk’s Love” or “Love or Dead” and released on June 28, is actually a Hong Kong version in which office worker Tin Yat Hung is pursued by both his creepy older boss KK and his roommate/colleague Ling Siu Muk.
+The series will have 15 episodes (45 mins each), and stars Kenny Wong as KK, with Edan Lui as protagonist Tin Yat Hung and Anson Lo as Siu Muk – the latter two are members of HK boy band MIRROR.